-The Master of Science in Animal Sciences aims to prepare students to become leading professionals in modern agriculture and to contribute their new skills to the benefit of agriculture in their home countries.
-Students will learn the fundamentals of Animal Sciences based on the most recent scientific findings.
-Graduates are able to apply their newly-obtained knowledge to understand the “science” behind animal sciences, animal physiology, farm animal production, and the environmental impact of agricultural activity.
+The Master of Science in Animal Sciences aims to prepare students to become leading professionals in modern agriculture and contribute newly-acquired skills and knowledge for the benefit of agriculture in their home countries.
+Students will learn the fundamentals of Animal Sciences based on the most recent scientific findings and understand the “science” behind animal sciences, animal physiology, farm animal production and the environmental impact of agricultural activity.
 The program also prepares students for participation in doctoral-level programs.

 (Photo: Animal Science students attend the Israel National Dairy Conference, November 2015)